hotoo/hotoo/README.md

 👨‍💻 I'm a front-end developer, and fullstack with Node.js and TypeScript over 10 years.

-📮 More information see my resume page, and take easy to contact me.
+📮 More information see my [LinkedIn](https://www.linkedin.com/in/hotoo/) page, and take it easy to contact me `aG90b28uY25AZ21haWwuY29t`.

 ```
                      {/ ． ．\}